legacysurvey/legacysurvey/pages/dr2/description.rst

 108 GB  `sweep/`_    Repackaged versions of the Tractor catalogs.
 301 GB  `tractor/`_  Tractor catalogs.
 ======= ============ ====================

+\*Note that although the *contents* of a directory should be fixed for each Data Release, the *size* of a directory can change.
+This is typically due to updated file compression.
+So, the listed directory sizes should be viewed as (very reasonable) estimates.

 .. _`calib/`: http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr2/calib/
 .. _`coadd/`: http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr2/coadd/